Pandora: Documentation en: PandoraFMS Engineering

 - time_threshold: Alert interval.

-- max_alerts: Maximum number of times that an alert will be fired during an interval.
+- max_alerts: Maximum number of times an alert will be triggered during an interval.

-- min_alerts: Minimum number of times that the shot condition should be shown during an interval to the alert will be fired.
+- min_alerts: Minimum number of times that the triggering term must be met during an interval for the alert to be triggered.

 - time_from: Time from which the alert will be active.

-- time_to: Time to which the alert will be active.
+- time_to: Time until which the alert will be active.

-- monday: To 1 the alert is active on Mondays.
+- monday: When set to 1, the alert is active on Mondays.

-- tuesday: To 1 the alert will be active on Tuesdays.
+- tuesday: When set to 1, the alert will be active on Tuesdays.

-- wednesday: To 1 the alert will be active on Wednesdays.
+- wednesday: When set to 1, the alert will be active on Wednesdays.

-- thursday: To 1 the alert will be active on Thursdays.
+- thursday: When set to 1, the alert will be active on Thursdays.

-- friday: To 1 the alert will be active on Fridays.
+- friday: When set to 1, the alert will be active on Fridays.

-- saturday: To 1 the alert will be active on Saturdays.
+- saturday: When set to 1, the alert will be active on Saturdays.

-- sunday: To 1 the alert will be active on Sundays.
+- sunday: When set to 1, the alert will be active on Sundays.

-- field2_recovery: Customized field 2 for alert recovery (free text).
+- field2_recovery: Custom field 2 for alert recovery (free text).

-- field3_recovery: Customized field 3 for alert recovery (free text).
+- field3_recovery: Custom field 3 for alert recovery (free text).

 - priority: Alert priority: 0 Maintenance, 1 Informational, 2 Normal, 3 Warning, 4 Critical.